Inno Tire Hold Review

 The Tire Hold is a solid bike rack.
 It takes a somewhat unique approach in the way it holds a bike.
-This tire holding method is secure, and there is no frame or fork contact.
+Its tire clamping method is secure, and there is no frame, fork, or even rim contact.
 It is a great platform to build off of.
-This rack scored well in ease of use, versatility, and ease of assembly.
-Durability was one area that could use improvement.
-It has a plastic feel, and a lot of the linkages connecting the elements of this rack feel flimsy and use thin metal links.
-Still, this rack was a noble performer and could be worth consideration.
+We felt its ease of use, versatility, and ease of assembly were its greatest strengths.
+It does, however, have a lot of plastic in its construction, and a lot of the moving parts connecting the elements of this rack feel flimsy which makes us question its long-term durability.
+Still, this rack was a noble performer and could be worthy of consideration.

 Ease of Everyday Use

-The Tire Hold is an easy-to-use rack.
-The design might take a little getting used to if you are familiar with popular hitch racks from the big industry players.
-While most racks grab the front wheel near the fork and pulls the wheel down into a cradle, the Tire Hold has arms that squeeze the wheels inward.
+The Tire Hold is quick and easy to use.
+The tire clamping design might take a little getting used to if you are familiar with more traditional hitch racks from other brands.
+While most racks grab the front wheel near the fork and pull the wheel down into a cradle, the Tire Hold has arms that squeeze the wheels inward.
 There is no frame or fork contact and the hold is strong.

-To load the rack, simply push the silver button to open up the arms.
+To load the rack, simply push the silver button to open up the wheel clamp arms.
 The longer the bike, the wider you will need to open the arms.
 Place the bike on the tray.
 While holding the bike with one hand, close the arm on the rear wheel.
-There is no need to over-torque the arm.
-Just get it snug.
+There is no need to over-torque the arm, just get it snug.
 Next, close the arm on the front wheel.
-That's it—no need to mess with straps or ratchets.
-If you are loading a second bike, you need to flip the bike to face the opposite direction as the first.
+That's pretty much it, there are no straps or ratchets to fuss with.
+If you are loading a second bike, you'll want to flip the bike to face the opposite direction as the first.
 If there is handlebar/saddle interference, you can lower the dropper posts if applicable.
-If not, you can slide the outer bike forward or backward on the rack and retighten the arms.
+If not, you can loosen the wheel clamp arms to shift the bikes side to side to reduce interference.
 To unload the bikes, simply work backward.

 Ease of Removal and Storage

-Removing the rack from your vehicle is relatively simple.
+Removing the Tire Hold from your vehicle is relatively simple.
 Use the key to unlock the knob that loosens and tightens the expander.
-Turn the knob left until it loosens the rack.
-Then, pull the spring-loaded pin out, and you are ready to rip.
+Turn the knob left until it loosens the tongue in the receiver.
+Then, pull the spring-loaded pin out, and you are ready to remove the rack.
 You don't need to remove the anti-rattle plate, but it might be smart to loosen it.
 That will save you a step when reinstalling the rack.
-Our test rack weighs 62.9-pounds.
-It isn't that light, but it is not terrible to carry.
+Our test rack tipped the scales at a hefty 62.9-pounds.
+That's certainly not that light, but it is not terrible to carry.

 Versatility was another strong point of the Tire Hold rack.
-We tried this bike with a variety of bikes from extra large mountain bikes, to road bikes, to fat bikes.
-All bikes play nicely, although our fat bike with 4.8-inch tires was a tight squeeze.
+We tried this rack with a variety of bikes from extra large mountain bikes, road bikes, and fat bikes.
+All these bikes play nicely, although our fat bike with 4.8-inch tires was a tight squeeze, it still worked.